rajeshvkothari/oom/Internal/Tick_Readme.md

   - Use the following request to store the models in Dgraph:

-    For ric model use following:
+    For tickclamp model use following:

     ```sh
 	POST http://{IP_ADDR_OF_DEMO_SERVER}:10010/compiler/model/db/save